Also refer-http://gerardnico.com/wiki/dat/obiee/write_back

 19.8.3.2 Requirements for the Write-Back Template

-· To meet security requirements, you must specify the connection pool along with the SQL commands to insert and update records.
+The write-back template must meet the following requirements:· To meet security requirements, you must specify the connection pool along with the SQL commands to insert and update records.
 These SQL commands reference the values that are passed in the write-back schema to generate the SQL statements to modify the database table.
 Values can be referenced either by column position (such as @1, @3) or by column ID (such as @{c1234abc}, @{c687dfg}).
 Column positions start numbering with 1.
 The use of column ID is preferred.
 Each column ID is alphanumeric, randomly generated, and found in the XML definition of the analysis in the Advanced tab of the Analysis editor.

 · You must include both an <insert> and an <update> element in the template.
 If you do not want to include SQL commands within the elements, then you must insert a blank space between the opening and closing tags.
 For example, you must enter the element as